puppetlabs/puppetlabs-ntp/README.markdown

 ####`panic`

 Specifies whether NTP should "panic" in the event of a very large clock skew.
-Valid options: 'true' or 'false'.
-Default value: 'true' (except on virtual machines, where major time shifts are normal)
+Applies only if `tinker` option set to "true" or in case your environment is in virtual machine.
+Valid options: unsigned shortint digit.
+Default value: 0 if environment is virtual, undef in all other cases.

 ####`peers`